 3. Don't Build Unnecessarily:

 A deck, a pool, a large shed, or any other permanent fixture that is added to your home will increase your tax burden.
 Just so you know, any structural changes to your property will increase your tax bill.
 With all this in mind, homeowners should investigate how much a new addition might cost in terms or property tax prior to construction.
+You may increase the resale value of the home, but keep in mind that it also means that you will be raising your tax assessment.
 Call the tax departments or local building, as they will be able to give you a rough approximation.

 4. Research Your Neighbors Property: